Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 Q: Does the fire inspector come before or after Toronto Public Health?
 A: Both come before opening, usually within a few days of each other.
 The fire inspector verifies the hood, the suppression system, the gas interlock, and the exits.
 Toronto Public Health verifies the kitchen layout, the three-compartment sink, the handwash sinks, refrigeration, and food-safety equipment.
 They're separate walks; we coordinate both so they happen the same week.

 Q: My space is in a Mississauga plaza.
 Are the ventilation rules different from Toronto?
 A: The provincial rules are the same, but the rooftop work and the plan reviewers are different.
 Mississauga, Vaughan, Markham, Brampton, and Richmond Hill each have their own plan-review queues and their own preferences on how the math gets shown on the drawings.
-We've worked with all of them — see our restaurant construction GTA service area for how we handle it city by city.
+See our restaurant construction across the GTA page for how we handle it city by city.

 Q: How does the grease hood interact with my grease trap?
 A: They're separate systems — the hood handles air, the grease trap handles water — but they both come up on the same plumbing inspection.
 If the trap is undersized for your kitchen, the inspector flags it whether or not the hood is perfect.
-Our grease trap sizing guide for Ontario restaurants covers how to size both together so neither one becomes the surprise on inspection day.
+Our grease trap sizing guide for Ontario restaurants covers how to size both together.

 Q: What permits cover the ventilation work?
 A: The hood, the ductwork, the rooftop fan, the fresh-air supply, and the fire-suppression package all roll into the building permit and the mechanical drawings stamped by your engineer.
-Gas connections get TSSA sign-off, electrical gets ESA sign-off, the fire inspector signs off on suppression, and the city's plan reviewer signs off on the drawings.
-The full sequence is in our restaurant permits guide for Ontario.
+Gas connections require licensed gas-trade work and the corresponding TSSA/utility approvals, electrical gets ESA sign-off, the fire inspector signs off on suppression, and the city's plan reviewer signs off on the drawings.

 Q: Does Buildup design the system in-house?
-A: We work with mechanical engineers who specialize in commercial kitchen ventilation and bring them in at the quote stage, not after the contract is signed.
-We submit ventilation calcs with the building permit so reviewers see the math up front, which keeps approvals moving.
+A: We coordinate mechanical engineers who specialize in commercial kitchen ventilation and bring them in at the quote stage, not after the contract is signed.
+We submit a clean ventilation package with the building permit so the plan reviewer sees the engineer's math up front, which keeps approvals moving.
 More on how we coordinate the trades on these jobs is on our project experience page, and we've answered the most common operator questions on our FAQ.

 Send us your equipment list and your space — square footage, photos of the existing rooftop and ceiling, and any drawings the landlord gave you.
-We'll come back with a real ventilation scope, a real number, and a realistic schedule, instead of a placeholder line item.
-Reach Buildup at 647-477-7999, email info@buildupcontracting.ca, or use the contact form for a ventilation review on a Toronto or GTA space.
+We'll come back with a real ventilation scope, a real number from a stamped engineer, and a realistic schedule, instead of a placeholder line item.
+Reach Buildup at 647-477-7999, email info@buildupcontracting.ca, or use the contact form to request a ventilation review on your Toronto or GTA space.